qcodespp/qcodespp/qcodespp/scripts/README.md

 ## Manual Setup

 ### Command Line Usage
-After installing QCodes++, you can launch the offline plotting GUI with:
+After installing qcodes++, you can launch the offline plotting GUI with:
 ```bash
 qcodespp offline_plotting
 ```